Road Trip Adventures in Malaga

 You can’t do Spain without doing its art.
 I recently fell in love with Salvador Dali on a trip to Costa Brava and Malaga is home to a museum dedicated to that other eccentric genius; Picasso.
 You can visit the house he was born in and then take in more than 150 of his works at the Picasso Museum; housed in a 16th century mansion in the old quarter.
 On the last Sunday of every month you can get in for free.
 You can spend the whole day there if you please, but it probably won’t be long before your head is spinning with all those surrealist images!

-Now it’s time to spin the wheels instead.
+Now it’s time to spin the wheels.
 If time is short and you can only do one thing then I recommend you head north east to Granada.
-It contains, amongst many things, the Alhambra Palace; fortress of the Moorish monarchs.
-Built in the 9th century and converted into a royal palace overlooking the city in the 13th, it is well worth devoting a whole day to this gem of an attraction and its lovely gardens filled with wild-flowers, English elms (provided by Wellington) and the sounds of running water and birdsong.
+It contains, among many things, the Alhambra Palace; fortress of the Moorish monarchs.
+Built in the 9th century and converted into a royal palace overlooking the city in the 13th, it is well worth devoting a whole day to this gem of an attraction and its lovely gardens filled with wild-flowers, English elms, provided by Wellington, and the sounds of running water and birdsong.
 It is one of those bucket list places, with all its grand decorations, huge reception rooms and elaborate architecture.
 If you are staying the night, have a drink in the Alhambra Palace Hotel; a building that looks like God stuck it on the nearby rock himself.

 The hedonist’s playground